2026 Featured Festival Storyteller Adam Booth on stage performing his story, The Heron's Journey

 The Heron's Journey

-The Heron’s Journey combines spoken storytelling, quilting, paper sculpture, and intentional movement.
-Meet the title character Lake in various forms of self-discovery on his journey from boy to heron.
-Featured storyteller, Adam Booth's performance art piece shares an allegory filled with magic, challenges to opposition, and transformation.
-Audience members have found themselves deep within the story, echoing themes such as immigration, orientation, ability, spiritual freedom, and self-awareness.
+In 2026, our featured public show was The Heron’s Journey.
+The show combined spoken storytelling, quilting, paper sculpture, and intentional movement.
+Meeting the title character Lake in various forms of self-discovery on his journey from boy to heron.
+Featured storyteller, Adam Booth's performance art piece shared an allegory filled with magic, challenges to opposition, and transformation.
+Audience members found themselves deep within the story, echoing themes such as immigration, orientation, ability, spiritual freedom, and self-awareness.

 Saturday Night Storytelling